djakobh/djakobh/README.md

 CS student at CSULB focused on machine learning and applied AI, with hands-on experience building and training models using Python, PyTorch, TensorFlow/Keras, scikit-learn, and more.

-Software engineering intern contributing to an AI-powered platform at Paximal and IdeaClerk.
+Law-Tech SWE intern at IdeaClerk, contributing to an AI-powered patent drafting platform!

 ---